phapdinh/twitterCNN/README.md

 npm start

-and then navigate this url:
+and then navigate this url in your browser:

 http://localhost:3000/